Frequently asked questions

 • In theory?
 Maybe, if you’re very determined and have a lot of time to spare.

-If you have, manually and by yourself, managed to find all of your accounts, read all of their privacy policies, delete all of the ones you don’t use or don’t trust, and unsubscribe from all of the mailing lists you don’t read, please contact us (so that we can offer you a job).
+If you have, manually and by yourself, managed to find all of your accounts, read all of their terms of service and privacy policies, delete all of the ones you don’t use or don’t trust, and unsubscribe from all of the mailing lists you don’t read, please contact us (so that we can offer you a job).

 Want to take more control of your digital footprint?